Best rooftop bars in San Francisco

-This year-old Dogwatch complex is designed for events—but not the stuffy sort.
-Like its neighborhood, it’s edgy, arty, and industrial.
+This Dogpatch complex is designed for events—but not the stuffy sort; like its neighborhood, The Pearl is edgy, arty, and industrial.
 The building encompasses two art-packed floors, a full kitchen, and four bars serving wine, beer, and cocktails.
-But the best spot to lounge is on the sprawling, 4,655-square-foot rooftop garden, which affords 360 degree views of the Dogpatch, the Bay, and the Oakland hills beyond.
-Adorned with Italian porcelain tile and aglow in string lights and heat lamps, It feels like a European getaway without leaving the city.
+But the best spot to lounge is on the sprawling, 4,655-square-foot rooftop garden, which affords 360 degree views of the Bay, and the Oakland hills beyond.
+Adorned with Italian porcelain tile and glowing with string lights and heat lamps, this spot feels like a European getaway without leaving the city.

 Anchor Distilling’s intimate, light strung roof terrace is one of the best kept secrets in the city.
 From the outside, the unassuming brick building is nondescript.
 Book a tasting (or a private event) to make it to the top.
-Check in at the front desk, climb several sets of winding stairs, bypass the giant copper stills, and will emerge onto the idyllic indoor-outdoor roof bar.
+Check in at the front desk, climb several sets of winding stairs, bypassing the giant copper stills, and emerge onto the idyllic indoor-outdoor patio.
 The adjacent garden terrace is fragrant with edible (and drinkable) plants, including various herbs, fruit and citrus trees, rose geranium, and berries.
 The guided tasting includes generous pours of the hometown distillery’s six varieties of whiskey, gin, and vodka.
-Soak up sunset views over FiDi and the Bay.

 This Latin American-inspired hotspot is one of the best-equipped rooftop bars in the city—which explains the constant crowds.
 Arrive before 5pm to avoid a wait; those lucky enough to snag a post-work table tend to linger.
 The open-air rooftop is bordered by glass walls—a welcome shield from breezes—and outfitted with sun-shading umbrellas and high-powered heat lamps.
 Happy hour runs from 4pm to 6pm, which includes $4 beers, $5 bar bites (go for the chili-spiced fried plantains), and $7 margaritas.
 Hot, sunny days call for rum, usually in the form of blended drinks like pina coladas and the Belafonte, made with aged rum, lime, pineapple, banana, cacao, and ginger.

-It's only the second story, but trust us, you won’t mind.
+Jones is only on the second story, but trust us, you won’t mind.
 Enter through the wrought iron gates (they’re easy to miss), scale the stairs, and emerge onto an open-air terrace decked with string lights and palms.
 This raucous Tenderloin bar is a scene-y happy hour spot, thanks to the ample seating and—count ‘em—three bars.
 The perch affords views of FiDi, the Transamerica Pyramid, and the TL below.
 There’s an all-around arty vibe, from the glowing neon signs (“Eye Changed My Mind,” reads one; “Take It Outside” says another) to the surrounding murals.
-Happy hour runs from 5pm to 7pm, offering $5 glasses of wine, $5 cocktails, and $3 beers.
+Happy hour runs from 5pm to 7pm, offering $5 wine and cocktails, and $3 beers.

 It may be sandwiched between a Nordstrom Rack and a Trader Joe’s, but this fifth-story hotel bar is surprisingly sexy.
-Tucked atop the Hotel Zelos, the spot isn’t known for views.
-Rather, it’s a stylish, upscale destination for craft cocktails.
+Tucked atop the Hotel Zelos, the spot isn’t known for views but as a stylish, upscale destination for craft cocktails.
 The landscaped terrace is outfitted with gas fireplaces and a range of indoor-outdoor seating, from bar stools to cushy leather sofas.
-Though the atmosphere inside is moody and rather clubby, the deck is more laid-back.
-(Make a reservation; the outdoor space usually fills up in advance.)
+Though the atmosphere inside is moody and rather clubby, the deck is more laid-back (you'll still want to make a reservation, though, the outdoor space usually fills up in advance.)
 Cocktails by bar manager Raul Ayala are inventive, incorporating tea, spices, and fresh herbs.
 Try the Formal Agreement, an earthy blend of Gentleman Jack, cognac, porcini mushroom, and oolong tea.
-Large groups can order large-format punch bowls ($60), while whiskey lovers work their way through the Boilermakers: whiskey and beer pairings.
+Large groups can order large-format punch bowls ($60), while whiskey lovers can work their way through the Boilermakers: whiskey and beer pairings.